keskiju/autocomplete-java/README.md

 ## Usage

-Configure [classpath](https://en.wikipedia.org/wiki/Classpath_%28Java%29) via a .classpath file that is placed at the root directory of your project.
+Configure [classpath](https://en.wikipedia.org/wiki/Classpath_%28Java%29) via a .classpath file.
 For example:

-    ./src:./classes:./lib/*
+    ./classes:./lib/*

+A simple project would typically contain a single .classpath file that is placed at the root directory of the project.
+A large project would contain a separate .classpath file for each module.

-You can also alter autocomplete behavior with package settings.
+You can alter default autocomplete behavior with package settings.

 NOTE:
 * The package requires that either [JAVA_HOME](http://javarevisited.blogspot.fi/2012/02/how-to-set-javahome-environment-in.html) environment variable is set or JDK tools (javap, jar) are found in path.
 Alternatively you can set JAVA_HOME in package settings.